sumbricht/json-class-serializer/README.md

    - Arrays and Sets of any of the above
    - Maps with both keys and values of any of the above
  - Plain JavaScript objects, arrays and primitive values (*Note:* deserialzing Date objects needs a bit of configuration)

+If you find any missing use case, please [create a new issue](https://github.com/sumbricht/json-class-serializer/issues).

 ## Installation